gaohongy/blog/content/posts/并行计算/GPU-Structure-and-Programing.md

 (Editer replenishment): please note that the above comparison is between **index of thread** and **thread ID**, so dont's be confused about the first situation. i.e. "for a one-dimensional block, they are the same", it means for a one-dimensional block, the thread ID is equals to the index of this thread.

-According to the question of "[Does CUDA think of multi-dimensional gridDim, blockDim and threadIdx just as a linear sequence?](https://stackoverflow.com/questions/31058001/cuda-griddim-blockdim-and-threadidx)", we can see the type of thread organization as the **column major ordered multi-dimensional arrays**.
-But please the difference between the index in CUDA and the index of traditional array or matrix.
+According to the question of "[Does CUDA think of multi-dimensional gridDim, blockDim and threadIdx just as a linear sequence?](https://stackoverflow.com/questions/31058001/cuda-griddim-blockdim-and-threadidx)", we can see the type of thread organization as the **row major ordered multi-dimensional arrays**.
+But please note the difference between the index in CUDA and the index of traditional array or matrix.

 For traditional array or matrix, we are used to use the **(row_index, col_index)** to indicate the position of an element in an array or a matrix.
 But in CUDA, the coordinates seem to become adverse, CUDA uses the **(x = column_number, y = row_number)** to express a grid or block.